mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-rules.md

 ## Other CSS Rules
 Mimcss supports all CSS rules except @charset - the latter is not needed because developers don't actually write text-based CSS files.
 We already covered style and grouping rules.
-What's left are rules like @import and @font-face.
+What's left are rules like @import, @namespace, @font-face and @page.

 The @import rule allows bringing in an external CSS sheet from a given URL.
-Mimcss is not "all or nothing" library: it allows peaceful coexistence with regular CSS files - whether defined in the same project or as external resources.
+Mimcss is not "all or nothing" library: it can coexist with regular CSS files - whether defined in the same project or as external resources.

-Mimcss supports the @import rule via the `$import` function and @font-face rules via the `$fontface` function.
-Since these rules don't have names, they can be placed in an array along with each other and with other "unnamed" rules:
+Mimcss supports the @import , @namespace, @font-face and @page via the `$import`, `$namespace`, `$fontface` and `$page` functions respectively.
+Since these rules don't produce names, they can be placed in an array along with each other and with other "unnamed" rules:

 ```tsx
 class MyStyles extends css.StyleDefinition